-- Complete an electronic enrolment form
+- Completed enrolment form

 - Birth certificate to photocopy or certified copy

-- Provide evidence of the child's immunisation status or copy of immunisation exemption these can be uploaded directly to OWNA
+- Provide evidence of the child's immunisation status.
+(Immunisation statement from Medicare or online from immunisation website), or a copy of immunisation exemption/Conscientious objector from.

-- Pay a NON-REFUNDABLE Application fee of \$100.00 and enrolment deposit/bond
+- Pay a NON REFUNDABLE Application fee of \$80.00 and enrolment deposit.

 - Attend an enrolment interview

-- Photo of child
+- Photo of child/ children for locker (we will laminate),

 - Framed family photo (6 x 4),

+- Subsidy form signed,

-- Low Income Family Health Care Card (if applicable)
+- Low Income Family Health Care Card, and

 - Box of tissues.